When I first started on WordPress – it's been a while – I was a young, innocent blogger.

 Is everything good for you?
 Without further delay, let's dive deeper to discover 7 essential WordPress backup plugins.

-7 free WordPress backup plugins
+7 best free WordPress backup plugins

 Come on, no more talking: it's time for action.